Skip to main content

 10. Fears and Phobias

-Just like people, dogs can develop fears and phobias of everything from strangers to loud sounds like fireworks, especially if they weren't properly socialized in their first three months of life or experienced previous trauma.
+Just like people, dogs can develop fears and phobias of everything from strangers to loud noises like fireworks or thunder, especially if they weren’t properly socialized in their first three months of life or experienced previous trauma.8

-Signs that your dog may have a fear or phobia include:17
+Signs that your dog may have a fear or phobia include:

 • Hiding